akhoshrozeh/WingSpan/README.md

 `git clone https://github.com/`

-#### 2. In the project directory, install the dependencies by running the command
+#### 2. In the project directory, install the dependencies by running the commands

 `npm install`
+`pip install -r requirements.txt`

 #### 3. In the project directory, start the app in development mode by running the command